Using SVG to Shrink Your PNGs

 </svg>

-Here I am loading the two images inside an SVG container.
-The alpha channel image is included as a mask which is then applied to the JPEG to create the transparent region.
-The result?
-A transparent image with JPEG compression!
+Load both images inside an inline SVG.
+The PNG is included as a mask and applied to the JPEG to carve out the transparent area.
+The result: full transparency with JPEG compression.

 Caveats